 The IT Governance Practices the King IV Code Recommends

-The King IV Code (part 4.2 on page 53) recommends that the governing body should:
+The King IV Code (practices under principle 12) recommends that the governing body should:

-- delegate to management responsibility for implementing and embedding policy,
+- delegate to management the responsibility to manage IT effectively,

-- disclose the governance and management of IT by the organisation.
+- disclose the governance and management of IT by the organisation, including disclosing an overview, focus areas, actions taken and plans.

-The reference to cyber-security risk is strange.
-Is this just an acronym for information security risk?
-There is a big overlap with section 19 of the Protection of Personal Information Act here and maybe less so with the Cybercrimes and Cybersecurity Bill.
+The reference to cyber-security risk in the draft was strange and has been left out of the final King IV.
+Was it just an acronym for information security risk?
+There is a big overlap with section 19 of the Protection of Personal Information Act here and maybe less so with cyber crime law.

 Action you could take